2020 Major League Soccer season: Format

 The 2020 regular season began on February 29, 2020, and was originally scheduled to conclude on October 4.
 The league was originally divided into two conferences of 13 teams, with each playing a 34-game schedule with 17 each of home and away matches.
 Each team would play their intra-conference opponents twice – once home and once away for a total of 24 matches – and one match against 10 of the members of the opposite conference.
 The 2020 season was the first MLS season in which each team did not play every other team at least once.
+Only two weeks of the original format were played before the COVID-19 pandemic put the season on hold.

 The MLS is Back Tournament introduced three regular season matches in the group stage and the knockout stage that did not count towards regular season standings.
 After the tournament, the "first phase" of the regular schedule restart had teams playing in their home markets against only conference opponents for six matches with the intent of finishing a 23-match season.
 Some teams were allowed to play in front of a limited audience of spectators.
 The exceptions in the first phase were that the Canadian clubs would play six matches between themselves due to prohibited travel to the United States and that FC Dallas and Nashville SC would play an additional three matches between themselves to make up for the fact that they could not play in the MLS is Back Tournament.

 On September 11, the league announced the "second phase" of the restart with three more matches for each team.
 In this phase, Canadian and U.S. teams once again played each other but only within their own geographic bubble.
 This phase included two away games and one (designated home) game at a neutral venue for each of the Canadian teams; with Vancouver, Montreal, and Toronto hosting matches in Portland, Harrison, and Hartford, respectively.